why electric bikes are not popular 1

 Inadequate battery capacity

 Even with access to charging stations, the inadequate battery capacity of some electric bikes remains a challenge.
 Some electric bike models have batteries with limited storage capacity, meaning users may need to recharge more frequently or carry an additional battery on longer rides.
-This inconvenience can discourage potential buyers who are looking for a hassle-free transportation option.
+This inconvenience can discourage potential buyers seeking a hassle-free transportation option.

 Lack of Infrastructure